Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-selectable-gifts/README.md

 ### Admin UI

-1. Create a facet `gifts` with facet values `level-1`, `level-2` and `level-3`
-2. Attach these facet values to variants you'd like to make selectable as goodies.
-3. Create a Promotion and select Condition `If customer placed more than { amount } orders`, and fill out the number you'd like, e.g. 'placed more than 5 orders'.
+1. Create a Promotion and select Condition `If customer placed more than { amount } orders`, and fill out the number you'd like, e.g. 'placed more than 5 orders'.
-4. Attach the Action `Allow products with facets as free gift` to the Promotion.
+2. Attach the Action `Allow selected products as free gift` to the Promotion and select which variants should be selectable as gift.

 You can use different conditions for the free gifts, but the promotion **needs to have the free-gifts action**, in order for the `eligibleGifts` query to work.

 ### Storefront usage

-4. On your storefront, call `eligibleGoodies` to show a list of eligible goodies to your customer
+4. On your storefront, call `eligibleGifts` to show a list of eligible gifts to your customer
-5. Add the desired Goodie to the order with `addItemToOrder`
+5. Add the desired Gift to the order with `addItemToOrder` and with the custom field `isSelectedAsGift=true`
+6. // TODO example
-6. The order should now include the Goodie, with a price of €0,-
+7. The order should now include the Gift, with a price of €0,-

 ### !!
 Remove this section before plublishing the plugin